ariaghora/noe/README.md

 Darkteal is a library to perform some basic scientific computing in (object) pascal.
 It is, as well, built **purely** in pascal language, with standard primitives.
 Darkteal provides some linear algebra functionality, such as vector and matrix operations including transpose, multiplication, dot products, etc.

-Darkteal is aimed to be a foundation to make the development of machine learning algorithm easier.
+In the near future, darkteal is aimed to be a foundation to make the development of machine learning algorithm easier.
 That is why you will notice some neural network-related functions, such as data preprocessing function, a collection of activations, and loss functions.

 **Important note:** This library is:
 - In a very early development, thus, many missing functionality
-- Not for production, since it is not built for performance-critical applications
+- Not for production purpose, since it is not built for performance-critical applications

 ## Quick Start

 ### Installing
-Include "dtcommon.pas", "dtlinalg.pas", "dtmlutils.pas", and "dtpreprocessing.pas" into your project, and you are ready to go.

-### Try the example
+Include darkteal's "src" folder into your search path.

+### Initializing matrices
+Matrices is a wrapper of pascal's 2D dynamic array.
+Thus, initialization is the same, i.e., by using ```setLength``` on both dimensions.
+However, darkteal provides helper functions to initialize matrices in various ways.
 ```pascal
 program example;